David T. Abercrombie: Birth, studies, and family

+While surveying the wilderness areas, Abercrombie came to realize that the gear, both clothing and equipment, was wholly inadequate to withstand the rigorous demands.
+He started designing his own gear which was more rugged and versatile, and better designed to meet the wilderness environment.

 Abercrombie & Fitch Co.

-On June 4, 1892, he founded Abercrombie Co. as a small waterfront shop at No.36 South Street in downtown Manhattan, New York; where wealthy New York businessperson Ezra Fitch was one of his regular customers.
+On June 4, 1892, he founded Abercrombie Co. as a small waterfront shop at No.36 South Street in downtown Manhattan, New York;

 On April 25, 1896, Abercrombie married Lucy Abbot Cate in Baltimore.
-The couple gave birth to four children: Elizabeth, Lucy, David, and Abbott.
-The Abercrombie family resided in Newark, New Jersey for some years and maintained a log cabin getaway on Pine Island on Greenwood Lake, New Jersey.
-Later they resided in Brooklyn, New York and finally in Ossining, New York.
+The couple had four children: Elizabeth, Lucy, David, and Abbott.
+The Abercrombie family lived in Newark, New Jersey for some years and maintained a log cabin getaway on Pine Island on Greenwood Lake, New Jersey.
+Later they lived in Brooklyn, New York and finally in Ossining, New York.

-In 1900, Fitch bought a share into the successfully growing Abercrombie Company.
+In 1900, wealthy New York lawyer Ezra Fitch, a regular customer of Abercrombie's, bought into the successfully growing Abercrombie retail establishment.
 In 1904, it was incorporated and renamed "Abercrombie & Fitch Co."
 Abercrombie later entered into disputes with Ezra Fitch over Fitch's visions of expanding the company to appeal to the general public, as Abercrombie sought to maintain the company's standing as an elite store for the elite outdoorsman.
 Possibly as a result of this rift, Abercrombie left the Company in 1907, selling his share of it to Fitch.